TiroTypeworks/TiroTools/TXTtools/README.md

 sinhala.py
 -----

 This Sinhala text formatting tool will contextually insert (or delete) the Zero Width Joiner (ZWJ, U+200D) control character to affect four different orthographic forms of Sinhala script.
-The orthographic forms are cumulative.
+The orthographic forms are cumulative, so the -l option includes the -y insertions, and the -c option includes the -y and -l insertions.

 Usage: